astralfrontier/chaosfrontier-org-wiki/characters/armiger.md

 * **Words of the past**: When you seek the guidance of one of your elders or a member of your legacy, tell them a problem you face, and ask them a question about the problem.
 They will answer it honestly, and tell you what to do.
 Take +1 ongoing if you listen.
 If you go your own way, mark potential.

 Legacy: Your legacy is an important part of Halcyon City.
 Name the different members of your legacy (at least two):

 * Skinner is retired and quite judgmental.
-* Velasco is the greatest opponent your legacy ever faced…and is still at large.
+* Velasco, the Dread Moor, is the greatest opponent your legacy ever faced…and is still at large.

 **Whenever time passes**, roll + Savior to see how the members of your legacy feel or react to your most recent exploits.
 Before rolling, ask the other players to answer these questions about your performance.
 Take -1 to the roll for each “no” answer: